 AI transformation

-AI transformation is an operating-model problem.
+AI transformation is an operating model test.

 Many organizations start with tools, pilots, and adoption metrics.
 That is understandable, but it is too small.
 AI changes how work is done, how decisions are made, how governance needs to behave, and how teams learn.